Ludenous1/TK7_SK_CH/README.md

  - - - -

 # Credits
 I've stood on the shoulders of these giants from the Tekken modding community while making this addon: Dennis, Reborn, Saiki, and  Ressen.
 Without the information and / or code they've provided, so many features would've been missing.
-Of course, and it goes without saying but without the folks at the modding discord, I wouldn't have known Tekken's dirty little modding secrets.
+Of course, and it goes without saying, but without the folks at the modding discord, I wouldn't have known Tekken's dirty little modding secrets.

 Also, I owe a huge debt of gratitude to the Blender pythonites who helped me understand how to properly define / use custom blender properties and more.
 Not to mention the countless amounts of code I've stolen from them.
 Especially from Etherlord, MercyMoon, and Vik.